nhsconnect/CareConnectAPI/pages/support/support_communications.md

 ## Enquires

-For general enquires please send an email to the <a href="mailto:careconnect@interopen.org">Care Connect Inbox</a>.
+For general enquires please send an email to the Care Connect Inbox at <a href="mailto:careconnect@interopen.org"></a>.